cwensel/cascading/README.txt

 Knowns Issues:

-  There are currently three known scalability issues that are currently being resolved.
+  There are currently one known scalability issues that are currently being resolved.

    * Large co-groupings will fail if there is insufficient memory.